Reedo0910/ColorLift/docs/README_EN.md

    ColorLift does not support mobile OS.
 However, you can use screen mirroring tools (e.g., *[iPhone Mirroring](https://support.apple.com/120421)* on macOS) to pick colors from mobile screens.

 5. **Automatic updates?**
-   Due to the lack of code signing, automatic updates are not supported on macOS.
-Check for updates manually via the About window or download the latest version from the [GitHub Release Page](https://github.com/Reedo0910/ColorLift/releases).
+   Due to budget constraints, ColorLift does not utilize code signing.
+According to Electron's official limitations, unsigned applications cannot provide automatic update services on macOS.
+Currently, ColorLift checks for updates in the background when the app starts, but users need to manually download and install the update files.
+You can also disable app updates in the settings and manually check for updates in the About window, or directly download the latest version from the [GitHub Release Page](https://github.com/Reedo0910/ColorLift/releases).

 6. **Rendering issues on Windows/macOS?**
    Window rendering issues may occur during window resizing or theme switching.
 Restart the application to resolve the issue.